Lucy-Forrest-Lab/AlignMe/Intro.md

 This similarity measure is calculated for all amino acid pairs of two sequences in the Needleman-Wunsch algorithm.
-Additionally the user can choose between several gap penalty schemes for the treatment of mismatching stretches (section 4.2).
+Additionally the user can choose between several [gap penalty schemes](#Running.md) for the treatment of mismatching stretches.

 In all modes of usage, the user has to provide two files, one for each of the sequences, and a so-called similarity-score file, which contains the user-defined combination of inputs that will be used to compute the similarity scores.

-The user can also define any number of constraints or **anchors**.
+The user can also define any number of constraints or [**anchors**](#Anchors.md).
 The anchors can be tuned in strength from preference to enforcement.

 For more information see:
 Stamm, M, Staritzbichler, R, Khafizov, K, and LR Forrest.
 2013 “Alignment of Helical Membrane Protein Sequences Using AlignMe” [PloS One 8 (3):e57731](https://doi.org/10.1371/journal.pone.0057731)